back to the GALLERY INDEX |

 The sheet was printed by the time the French conquered Lombardy; this pattern likely acted as a prototype whose popularity, once taken back to France, grew more and more, while in Lombardy it gradually subsided.

+Card-making workshops began to appear in the south of France, starting with Lyon, and then spreading to other cities, such as Avignon and Marseille, but also to the north, as far as Paris and Rouen.
 Over approximately three centuries, several manufacturers in different French cities, among which Conver, Tourcaty and Camoin (all from Marseille), Payen (Aix-en-Provence and Marseille), Dodal (Lyon), Noblet (Paris), and others, produced tarots.
 Marseille was the city where this art developed probably more than elsewhere, particularly during the 18th century.

 This tradition explains why the name Tarot de Marseille was chosen when the early pattern was revived in the 1930s, although it was Lyon that originally acted as a hinge between the southern and the northern evolution of the tarot.